Your Bank Is Already Dead — You Just Haven't Noticed

 International Payments Without the Headache

-For years, sending money across borders meant waiting three to five business days.
+Sending money across borders used to mean waiting three to five business days.
 You paid hidden currency conversion fees.
-You prayed the recipient's bank didn't hold the transfer for "review."
+You prayed the recipient's bank didn't hold the transfer.
 In 2026, that world feels ancient.

-One of the last strongholds of traditional banking was lending.
+Lending was one of the last strongholds of traditional banking.
 Banks argued that only human underwriters could properly assess risk.
 AI proved them wrong.

 The Risks of a Bankless World

 Derrick Thompson thought he was doing everything right.
 He used Cash App for everything.
 Direct deposit.
 Bill payments.
 Rent.
-He loved that his money moved instantly and he never paid a fee.
 Then the AI froze his account for 11 days.
 "There was no human who could override it," he told YEET.
 "My rent was late.
 My credit took a hit.
 I couldn't do anything except wait for an algorithm to change its mind."

 Thompson's story isn't rare.
 When something goes wrong with an AI-powered payment app, there's often no human to call.
 The same automation that replaced bank tellers has also eliminated customer support teams.
-Users report waiting days for responses to frozen accounts or disputed charges.
+Users report waiting days for responses to frozen accounts.

 "We've traded privacy for convenience," warns Eva Galperin of the Electronic Frontier Foundation.
 "When you paid cash, no algorithm knew you bought a pregnancy test or visited a therapist.
 Now your payment app knows everything.
 And that data is for sale."